-A new garage door can increase the curb appeal of your home.
+An attractive garage door increases the curb appeal of your home.
 One of the first steps to garage door installation or replacement is to determine the size of new garage door that you need.
 Read this guide to review the standard garage door sizes as well as how to measure a garage door.

 How to Measure a Garage Door

 Measuring a residential garage door is more than determining the dimensions of the door.
-Make sure the garage can accommodate a garage door opener with the door in both open and closed positions.
+Make sure the garage can accommodate a garage door opener with the door in both the open and closed position.

 - Begin by using a tape measure to determine the width and height of the door opening in inches.
 The size of the door will be approximately the same as this.
 This is sometimes called the "rough opening."